tripclaw/Blender_JAMTools_Export/README.md

 - Presets can be applied, but the default (None) works well for props/environment art.
 - Export All to export everything easily.
 - Supports relative paths.
+- Similar to Game Tools export in MODO

 Usage: